gauravsingh683/gauravsingh683/README.md

 I'm
 Full Stack Solution Architect
 The crossover between design and programming has always been of interest to me, I've been lucky enough to work alongside some talented teams on a number of high profile websites.
-I have a wide range of skills that include back-end development using open source technologies (NodeJs, Python, Golang), design (working closely with designers), front-end development (React, Angular14, ReactJs, HTML5, CSS3, Javascript, Responsive, UX), Server Administrator(AWS, GCP, Azure),database(MongoDB,Cassandra,Mysql), CI/CD(Docker, Kubernetes)
+I have a wide range of skills that include back-end development using open source technologies (NodeJs), design (working closely with designers), front-end development (React, Angular14, ReactJs, HTML5, CSS3, Javascript), Server Administrator(AWS, GCP, Azure),database(MongoDB,Mysql).

 ![Visitor Count](https://profile-counter.glitch.me/gauravsingh683/count.svg)